tlxu/tlxu.github.io/_posts/2016-01-22-avoid-resource-leak.md

 ---
 Just keep one single rule in mind: the one who creates a resource is responsible to destroy the resource.

-A user of a resource use it and should NEVER destroy it.
+A user of a resource should only use it and will NEVER destroy it.

 In C/C++ programming, you can create a resource with new/malloc/open/fopen/dup...